 In the first quarter of 2004, Visteon established a revolving accounts receivable securitization facility in the United States ("facility agreement") of up to \$100 million.
 Under this facility agreement, Visteon can sell a portion of its U.S. trade receivables to Visteon Receivables LLC ("VRL"), a wholly-owned consolidated special purpose entity.
 VRL may then sell, on a non-recourse basis (subject to certain limited exceptions), an undivided interest in the receivables to an asset-backed, multi-seller commercial paper conduit, which is unrelated to Visteon or VRL.
 The conduit typically finances the purchases through the issuance of commercial paper, with back-up purchase commitments from the conduit's financial institution.
 The sale of the undivided interest in the receivables from VRL to the conduit is accounted for as a sale under the provisions of Statement of Financial Accounting Standards No. 140, "Accounting for the Transfers and Servicing of Financial Assets and Extinguishments of Liabilities."
 When VRL sells an undivided interest to the conduit, VRL retains the remaining undivided interest.
-The carrying value of these receivables.
+The carrying value of the remaining undivided interests approximates the fair market value of these receivables.
 The value of the undivided interest sold to the conduit is excluded from our consolidated balance sheet and will reduce our accounts receivable balance.
 Visteon continues to perform the collection and administrative functions related to the accounts receivable.
-The facility expires in March 2008 based upon the mutual agreement of the parties.
+The facility expires in March 2005 and can be extended annually through March 2008 based upon the mutual agreement of the parties.
 Additionally, the agreement contains financial covenants similar to our unsecured revolving credit facilities.